JetBrains/teamcity-documentation/topics/inspections.md

 <td>

-This field appears if the project file contains path macros, defined in the Path Variables dialog of IntelliJ IDEA's Settings dialog.
+This field appears if the project file contains path macros, defined in the _Path Variables_ dialog of the IntelliJ IDEA settings.
 In __Set value to field__, specify a path to the project resources to be used on different build agents.

 </td></tr></table>